 Considering Bonzi’s lasting, passion-driven career as an athlete and coach in the lucrative world of basketball, it’s safe to assume he has accumulated significant wealth over the years.
 Unfortunately, we do not know the precise sum he has made since he first turned professional, as he understandably keeps such details private, but it has been speculated that the number is well into the double-digit millions.
 After all, he has always thrived in his craft, even leading his alma mater, Ball State University, to retire his jersey number – 42 – as a form of recognition of all his achievements.

-Coming to his income, while it’s unclear what Bonzi’s base salary was during his initial few years with the Trail Blazers, his 4-year extension contract with them in 2001 was worth $29 million.
-This comes out as approximately $7.25 million per year, not including bonuses or sponsorship deals, which is likely what he received from the Memphis Grizzlies and the Sacramento Kings, too.
-However, this amount suddenly turned to $2 million during his initial year with the Houston Rockets in 2006, which gradually increased again, based primarily on his performance.
+Regarding his income, while it’s unclear what Bonzi’s base salary was during his first few years with the Trail Blazers, his 4-year extension with them in 2001 was worth $29 million.
+This comes to approximately $7.25 million per year, not including bonuses or sponsorship deals, which is likely what he received from the Memphis Grizzlies and the Sacramento Kings as well.
+However, this amount suddenly rose to $2 million during his first year with the Houston Rockets in 2006, and then gradually increased again, largely based on his performance.

 From what we can tell, the Rockets benefited a lot from Bonzi’s decision, as he had turned down a 5-year offer worth $38.5 million from the Kings for them.
 As for his contracts with teams under the Chinese Basketball Association and the Baloncesto Superior Nacional league, they were worth arund $40,000 per year.
 Then, for his base salary as Head Basketball Coach at LeMoyne–Owen College and currently as Assistant Basketball Coach at Georgia Tech University, we estimate it to be roughly $1 million per year.
 Taking all these aspects into consideration, along with his potential assets, investments, returns, and expenses as a family man, we believe his net worth as of writing is $15 million.